IgKniteDev/IgKnite/README.md

 ## Usage

 You will be able to get a pre-hosted instance of IgKnite for your Discord server once it's up for production.
 If you want to however, get a little bit geeky, you can always set up IgKnite from source.
+[A small utility](guicer.py) is also being worked on in the meantime to provide the self-hosters with an easy-to-configure setup window!

 <br><br>